 During the 2012 & 2013 harvesting seasons PFTP developed a new neighborhood-focused harvesting model in SE Portland in Richmond and its surrounding neighborhoods.
 This model presents great potential for organizing more harvesting parties on a local, neighborhood-based scale, which we’d like to expand to more neighborhoods around the city!

-The 2015 fruit harvesting season will be starting up soon and we're looking for a few more folks who are interested in joining the Richmond-Area Harvest Coordination Team.
-Volunteers on this team fulfill a number of roles: Fruit Monitor, Harvest Leader, PFTP Liaison, and Bike-Powered Transportation Leaders.
+The 2015 fruit harvesting season is underway!
+Come out and volunteer at one of our bike-powered harvesting parties!
+We're also alwayslooking for a few more folks who are interested in joining the Richmond-Area Harvest Coordination Team.
+Volunteers on this team fulfill a number of roles: Fruit Monitor, Harvest Leader, Logistics Coordinator, and Bike-Powered Transportation Leaders.
 Read more about this and get involved...

 ***Richmond’s adjacent neighborhoods include: Sunnyside, Buckman, Mt.
 Tabor, South Tabor, Creston-Kenilworth, Hosford-Abernethy.
 If you’re not sure what neighborhood you live/work in, you can type your address into www.portlandmaps.com to find out.